bazilinskyy/coupled-sim/README.md

 After checking out this project, launch Unity Hub to run the simulator with the correct version of Unity (currently **2022.3.5f1**).

 ## Running a project
-Select the project from the Unity Hub projects list.
+ When opening this project for the first time, click `Add` and select your entire downloaded folder containing all the project files.
+In case you have already used this project before, select the project from the Unity Hub projects list.
 Wait until the project loads in.
-If it is not in the Unity Hub list (it is the first time you are running the project), it has to be added first - click `Add` and select a folder containing the project files.

 Once the project is loaded into the Unity editor open StartScene scene.
+You do this by going to the project tab, and clicking on the StartScene icon in the Scenes folder.
+Now, we will explain three different ways to run scenes, the locations for the first three steps for running as a host or client correlate with the numbers in the picture below.

 ![](ReadmeFiles/running.png)